qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Maximum algorithm iterations`` [number]
-  Setting a larger number for the maximum iterations will result in a more orthogonal geometry at the cost of extra processing time
+  Setting a larger number for the maximum iterations will result in a more orthogonal geometry at the cost of extra processing time.

 Output
 ......

 ``Orthogonalized`` [vector: polygon, line]
-  Final layer with angles adjusted depending on the parameters chosen
+  Final layer with angles adjusted depending on the parameters chosen.

 .. _qgispointonsurface: